 The picturesque ruins now sit in a park by the river Aire and are a great place to visit on a sunny day.
 Why not cycle to the abbey along the canal towpath?
 It's a traffic-free and picturesque route and takes about 20 minutes by bike.

-Leeds is famous for its covered arcades.
+Leeds is famous for its covered shopping arcades.
 Our favourite is the Victoria Arcade - the grandest and most ornate example in Leeds.
 And while the shops might be a bit expensive for a student budget, getting a pic for Instagram is free.

 You can visit some terrific green space without leaving the city.
 Woodhouse Moor located directly next to campus is a popular choice for students during the summer.

-Kirkgate is Europes largest covered market and is housed in a magnificent Edwardian building.
+Kirkgate is one of Europes largest covered market and is housed in a magnificent Edwardian building.
 Marks & Spencer was started here in 1894 as a Penny Bazaar selling all items for a penny.
 And while prices have risen in the last 125 years, the market is still a great place to find a bargain.
 It sells a wide variety of goods, but in particular a huge range of food: from local specialities to ingredients from around the world.

 We particularly like the Leeds City Varieties a rare surviving example of a traditional Victorian music hall.
 Its got an illustrious past with Charlie Chaplin and Harry Houdini having performed there.